mathieuancelin/play2-couchbase/README.md

 ```

-then you will be able to use the couchbase API from your Play controllers
+then you will be able to use the couchbase API from your Play controllers.
+The following code is asynchronous and uses Play's Async { ... } API under the hood.
+As you will need an execution context for all those async calls, you can use `Couchbase.couchbaseExecutor` base on your application.conf file.
+You can of course use Play default Execution Context (through import play.api.libs.concurrent.Execution.Implicits._) or your own.

 ```scala